mcandre/crit/README.md

 ## Help, some targets are broken?

-First, check that your project is able to build with conventional `cross` or `cargo` commands.
-A project which does not compile, will naturally have difficulty cross-compiling.
+Check that your project is able to build with conventional `cross` or `cargo` commands against a single target.
+A project that does not compile against a single target, will naturally have difficulty when attempting to cross-compile for multiple targets.

 Note that Rust introduces new, under-supported targets all the time.
 We try to keep up, but sometimes we miss a few of these.
 Regardless, you can declare which targets are disabled, by writing a custom pattern for the `-e` / `--exclude-targets` flag.